Hirday307/QQQ-Mean-Reverting-Strategy/README.md

 ## Key Features
 •	Dynamic Correlation Tracking: Top 10 QQQ-correlated stocks are selected monthly based on a 252-day rolling Pearson correlation.<br>
-•	Z-Score-Based Trading Signals: Entry/exit points are determined by z-score deviations between a stock’s current price and QQQ, normalized by historical MAE and standard deviation.<br>
+•	Z-Score and SMA Based Trading Signals: Entry/exit points are determined by z-score deviations between a stock’s current price and QQQ ,and iff the stock is bullish or bearish based on 15 day SMA and 45 day SMA, normalized by historical MAE and standard deviation.<br>
 •	Momentum Filtering: On capital reallocation( Buy/ Sell Signal), funds flow preferentially into/from stocks with bearish/bullish short-term trends.<br>
 •	Full Capital Utilization: The portfolio is always fully invested with active rebalancing to avoid idle capital.<br>
 •	Immediate Execution: Signals are executed without delay, using daily resolution data.<br>